adityaraj0543/adityaraj0543/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Science & Engineering student and aspiring Software Engineer** focused on building reliable, scalable and user-focused software.
+I'm a **Computer Science & Engineering student and aspiring Software Engineer** focused on building reliable, scalable, and user-focused software.

 * 🎓 B.Tech in Computer Science & Engineering
 * 💻 Focused on **Java, Spring Boot, MERN & Full-Stack Development**
 * 🧠 Strong interest in **Data Structures & Algorithms**
 * 🚀 Building real-world applications and continuously improving my engineering skills
-* 🔐 Interested in backend engineering, APIs, databases and scalable systems
+* 🔐 Interested in backend engineering, APIs, databases, and scalable systems
-* 📈 Always learning, building and improving
+* 📈 Always learning, building, and improving
 * 💡 Fun fact: **I can spend hours debugging one line of code—and somehow enjoy every minute of it 😄**

 ---